Mukhtar Robow

 Sheikh Mukhtar Robow (Mukhtaar Roobow, مختار روبو born 10 October 1969), also known as Abu Mansur, is a former deputy leader and former spokesman of the Somali militant group Al-Shabaab.

+He was a member of Al-Itihaad al-Islamiya and later the Islamic Courts Union.
+During the insurgency against the Ethiopian military occupation that began in 2007 he became the spokesman for Al-Shabaab.
 In 2015, he defected from Al-Shabaab due to ideology issues after years of hiding in his hometown.
-In 2022, Robow was appointed as the Minister of Religious Affairs in the Somali government.
+During 2022, Robow was appointed as the Minister of Religious Affairs in the Federal Government of Somalia.